ConnorStoneAstro/ConnorStoneAstro/pages/SBIdemo.md

 The NRE method works a bit differently, for this you train a classifier.
 The classifier learns to distinguish $\{\theta, X\}$ pairs that were simulated together (the two step process at the top) vs random $\{\theta', X'\}$ marginal pairs (just pulled from a large collection).
-If you use the binary cross entropy loss then the classifier learns the ratio
+If you use the binary cross entropy loss then in the limit of lots of examples/training the classifier learns the ratio:

 $$r(\theta, X) = \frac{P(\theta, X)}{P(\theta)P(X)}$$

-So I kind of cheated in Figure 1, the target for NRE isn't really $P(\theta, X)$ its $r(\theta, X)$, but for conceptual purposes it is useful to think that way.
 To get the posterior, it turns out that $r(\theta, X)P(\theta)$ is all you need!
-Alternately, one could use the KL-divergence technique to learn $P(\theta, X)$, but as I understand this can be tricky since it will be a large parameter space ($\theta$ dimensions and $X$ dimensions) to learn over, and crucially to normalize over.
+This just comes from the chain rule of probability.

+Finally, I should note that these probability distributions can also be trained using [score matching](https://arxiv.org/abs/2011.13456) with varying degrees of success.
+Score matching focuses a lot on modelling annealed versions of a PDF which can be way way easier, but may not perform as well at modelling the true (non-annealed) distributions.